iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 A while after that, Tanay launched his first podcast ["Tea with Tanay"](https://anchor.fm/teawithtanay).
 He would invite people and talk about their experiences on a range of topics.

 Again, this was also a super valuable source of guidance.
 I approached him directly to thank him for this and asked if there is any way I can help.
-That's how I started writing blogs on tea with Tanay.
+That's how I started writing blogs on Tea with Tanay.
 It was like supplementary reading for the listeners.
 It was wonderful collaborating with him.

 That's how I got from having no mentor to having 4 amazing mentors.
 I remember how happy Tanay was when I got the job.
 He even came live on Instagram to share my success with his 40k followers too.

 > If you know Tanay, you might be familiar with the team tanay job challenge.
 My encounter with Tanay was way before that happened.
 I would say that the job challenge is a consolidation of all the advice he was sharing in the group to get a job.
 If you're looking for a job, you should [check it out](https://2020.teamtanay.jobchallenge.dev/).

+> Note: NeogCamp didn't back then, I have not taken any bootcamp.

 ## My Breakthrough Project